 China renews alert for typhoon Khanun

-Beijing, Aug 2 (IANS) China's National Meteorological Centre (NMC) on Wednesday renewed a blue alert as Typhoon Khanun, the sixth typhoon this year, is moving northwest toward the East Sea.
+Beijing, Aug 5 (IANS) China's National Meteorological Centre on Saturday rnewed a blue alert as typhoon Khanun, the sixth typhoon this year, continues to move northeast on the East China Sea.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.